tejassewak01/tejassewak01.github.io/index.md

         <div class="section-heading">Bio Sketch</div>
         <div class="bio-block">
           <p>
-            I am a graduate student in the Department of Physics and Astronomy at Texas Tech University.
+            I am a second year graduate student in the Department of Physics and Astronomy at Texas Tech University.
 I study accretion properties of active galactic nuclei through spectral, timing, and polarimetry observations.
 My particular interests include the origin of X-ray coronae, spectral states of accretion disks, and AGN winds.
           </p>